 If the config file is not returned, this is an indication that an incorrect Prometheus address has been provided.
 If a config file is returned from one pod in the cluster but not the Kubecost pod, then the Kubecost pod likely has its access restricted by a network policy, service mesh, etc.

-Wrong dependency version – see the section above about Requirements
+Wrong dependency version: Review the Dependency Requirements section above

-Missing scrape configs – visit Prometheus Target page (screenshot above)
+Missing scrape configs: Visit Prometheus Targets page (screenshot above)